Elaine (legend): Elaine of Corbenic

 Princess Elaine of Corbenic (also known as Amite, and alternatively written Helaine, Heliaebel or Helizabel) is daughter of King Pelles of Corbenic, descended from a relative of Joseph of Arimathea.
 She is identified as "The Grail Maiden" or "Grail Bearer" due to her connection to the Holy Grail.
-In the Vulgate Cycle, Lady Elaine becomes mother of Sir Galahad after raping Sir Lancelot and later lives with Lancelot as his wife for several years.
+In the Vulgate Cycle tradition, Elaine becomes mother of Lancelot's son, Galahad, by using magic to trick Lancelot into believing she is Guinevere.

 Elaine of Garlot

-Queen Elaine of Garlot (Garloth) or Elaine of Tintagel, originally known as Blasine (Blaasine, Basyne) in the Vulgate Merlin, is one of the daughters of Gorlois and Igraine.
+Queen Elaine, today also known as Elaine of Garlot (Garloth) or Elaine of Tintagel, and originally known as Blasine (Blaasine, Basyne) in the Vulgate Merlin, is one of the daughters of Gorlois and Igraine.
 She is a sister to Morgan and Morgause and a half-sister to Arthur.
-Elaine marries King Nentres of Garlot and has a son named Galeschin, who becomes a Knight of the Round Table, and a daughter also named Elaine.
-The form Elaine (Elayne) was invented by Le Morte d'Arthur author Thomas Malory and without an identifying moniker "of Galot[h]" which he only used for her husband.
-All texts mention her only very briefly and there is a confusion regarding the sisters within the Vulgate Cycle, with either Belisent (Morgause) or Morgain (Morgan) replacing her as the wife of Nentres in the variants of the Vulgate Merlin Continuation.
+Elaine is married to King Nentres of Garlot and has a son named Galeschin, who becomes a Knight of the Round Table, and a daughter also named Elaine.
+All mention her only very briefly and there is a confusion regarding the sisters within the Vulgate Cycle, with either Belisent (Morgause) or Morgain (Morgan) replacing her as the wife of Nentres in the variants of the Vulgate Merlin Continuation.
+The form Elaine (Elayne) was invented by Le Morte d'Arthur author Thomas Malory and was used by him without an identifying moniker "of Garlot[h]" that he used only for her husband.